goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 #### Good design repeats itself

-10 years later and a 10x bigger company, Inside Tracker asked for another design bump.
+10 years later and a 10x bigger company, InsideTracker asked for another design bump.
 This time, the business wanted to grow services around health goals and everyday habits.

 #### Key Question: